-To analyze the token representations learned by SimCTG, we follow Ethayarajh (2019) and define the averaged self-similarity of token representations within a text sequence x as where h{x_i} and h{x_j} are the token representations of x_i and x_j produced by the model.
+To analyze the token representations learned by SimCTG, we follow Ethayarajh [9] and define the averaged self-similarity of token representations within a text sequence x as where h{x_i} and h{x_j} are the token representations of x_i and x_j produced by the model.
 Intuitively, a lower self-similarity(x) indicates the representations of distinct tokens within the sequence x are less similar to each other, therefore being more discriminative.

-We use texts from the test set of Wikitext-103 and compute the self-similarity of token representations over different layers for different models (i.e. MLE, Unlikelihood, and SimCTG).
+We use texts from Wikitext-103 test set and compute the self-similarity of token representations over different layers for different models.
 Figure 2 plots the results averaged over all samples.
-We see that, in the intermediate layers, the self-similarity scores of different models are relatively the same.
+We see that, in the intermediate layers, the self-similarity of different models are relatively the same.
 In contrast, at the output layer (layer 12), SimCTG's self-similarity becomes notably lower than other baselines.
 We note that the Unlikelihood model also yields more discriminative representations than MLE, but its language model accuracy is lower than MLE and SimCTG as shown in Table 1.
 On the other hand, SimCTG obtains the most discriminative and isotropic representations while maintaining the best language model accuracy, which further validates the clear advantage of our proposed approach.